robbie-cahill/tunnelmole-client/README.md

 }
 ```

-In this example, `npm run start-public` will simultaneously start your application and get tunnelmole to generate public URLs tunneling port 3000.
+In this example, `npm run start-public` will simultaneously start your application and get tunnelmole to generate public URLs tunneling to port 3000.
 Replace port 3000 with the port your application listens on if it is different.
+You will see the public URLs in the command line output.

 This allows you to start your application and get a public URL with a single command, instead of needing to run two commands in separate terminals.